(by Hanna Stasiuk, first published in 2016)

 “Unfortunately?
 What are you talking about?
 Christmas must be great!
 I am so jealous.”

-As a college freshman, I have this conversation at least twice a week.
+As a college freshman, I had this conversation at least twice a week.
 Someone asks where I am from, and as soon as they hear Massachusetts all they can talk about is snow, snow, snow.
 “Is it always really cold?”
 “Is every Christmas a white Christmas?”
 “Do you go outside and catch snowflakes with your tongue and take pictures and make snow angels and snowmen and go sledding like in movies?”

 As someone who has always preferred lazy July days on Crane Beach to winter weather, my answer is always something like “Yes, it’s cold.
-It’s cold everyday.
+It’s cold every day.
 And the snow piles up until you cannot see to get out of your driveway.
 After a few days it gets all slushy and turns brown.
 Trust me, you are not missing much.”

 But… do I really believe that?
 After countless conversations with my roommate from San Diego, who says she’d give anything to see snow on Christmas morning, I realized that there is something special about the holiday season in Ipswich.
 From town traditions to icy weather, no one does December quite like we do.